syg/personal-site/_posts/2014-11-20-speeding-up-debugger.md

 * `Debugger.Frame` hooks and are all handled identically.
-Currently, having a `Debugger.Frame` reflection constructed ensures the referent frame is observable, discarding its Ion code and recompiling any on-stack Baseline frames.
+Currently, having a `Debugger.Frame` reflection constructed ensures the referent frame is observable, invalidating its Ion code and recompiling any on-stack Baseline frames.
 Since those hooks are all set via a `Debugger.Frame` instance, the underlying frame must already be observable.